pkimpel/retro-205/software/Burroughs-Algebraic-Compiler/README.txt

 Algol58_Tape_TomSawyer.tape
     Tape image for the Burroughs Algebraic Compiler as transcribed from a numeric tape dump by Tom Sawyer and converted to retro-205 emulator format.
-This tape can be loaded and executed as follows:
+This tape can be loaded and the compiler run in two
+    ways:

+    A. Manual setup:
         1. Load this tape image file on magnetic tape unit 5 and set the REMOTE/LOCAL switch to REMOTE.
         2. Load a blank tape to tape unit 1 and put it in REMOTE.